 Earthsong Camps have been organised by a Core Group since 2007.
 The current members of this group are Ben Coombs, Doris Affeldt, John Bowker, Marilyn Lennon, Morganna Pearse, Padraig O’Nuallain, Robert Green and Ruth Pinson.
 Members of the Core Group oversee the day to day practicalities during the Camps and ongoing work updating policies and practices throughout the year.

-The Core Group is supported by an Administration Team, the current members are Martijn Cornelissen & Keira O'Connell.
+The Core Group is supported by an Administration Team, the current members are Fiona McDonagh, Keira O'Connell, Martijn Cornelissen and Zillah Francis.

 AIMS & OBJECTIVES